GordijnMan/TurtleWoW-Essentials/README.md

   - By the time you are finished scanning, the auction house will already look different.
 * [Cleanup](https://github.com/shirsig/Cleanup-vanilla.git) requires [SortBags](https://github.com/refaim/SortBags.git) and will need to configure which direction to sort to (Left or Right).
   - It also needs to configure the sorting button and may take some tinkering when setting up.
-* [MikScrollingBattleText](https://github.com/AtheneGenesis/Vanilla_MikScrollingBattleText.git) is very customizable and will need some configuration.
-* [MikScrollingBattleText](https://github.com/AtheneGenesis/Vanilla_MikScrollingBattleText.git), [PowerAuras](https://github.com/laytya/PowerAuras-vanilla.git), [RestBar](https://github.com/Steelbash/RestBar.git) and [Spy](https://github.com/laytya/Spy-vanilla.git) all have nested directories that will not work unless you extract the AddOn files.
-  - Aux, Cleanup and MinimapButtonFrame also have a `-vanilla` postfix in the directory name with must be removed.
 * [MinimapButtonFrame](https://github.com/laytya/MinimapButtonFrame-vanilla.git) requires [TurtleSnacks](https://github.com/McPewPew/TurtleSnacks.git) to collect TurtleWoW's customized buttons.
   - It also adds a `no new mail` button to keep the frame from resizing.
   - This is useful if you want the frame to function as a locked toolbar.